Discrete Localities I

 \redefine\pce{\preccurlyeq}

 \document

 .2in

 {\bf Introduction} .1in Finite groups, Lie groups, and linear algebraic groups have various structural properties in common, but these properties tend to be deduced in different ways.
-For example, in finite group theory one has the notion of the generalized Fitting subgroup $F^*(G)=E(G)F(G)$ of a group $G$, where $E(G)$ plays much the same role for finite groups as reductive Lie groups or reductive algebraic groups play in their respective categories.
+For example; in finite group theory one has the notion of the generalized Fitting subgroup $F^*(G)=E(G)F(G)$ of a group $G$, where $E(G)$ plays much the same role for finite groups as reductive Lie groups or reductive algebraic groups play in their respective categories.
 The structure of centralizers of elements in simple groups belonging to any of these three classes reflects a similar convergence after the fact.

-There remains some mystery as to why this should be so, even though most of the finite simple groups - as we now know - are in fact derivable from algebraic groups or from Lie groups by the methods pioneered by Chevalley.
+There remains some mystery as to why this should be so, even though most of the finite simple groups are - as we know - derivable from algebraic groups or from Lie groups by the methods pioneered by Chevalley.
 The alternating groups can be construed as being degenerate cases of algebraic or Lie groups via the theory of buildings, so one is left with only a small number (twenty-six) of exceptional cases.
-There are various strategies, of various degrees of complacency, for explaining these exceptions away, usually to the effect that anomalies are to be expected when working over very small finite fields.
-Such is the state of affairs that the entire enterprise of classifying the finite simple groups may be viewed as a vindication of the outlook which places Lie groups and algebraic groups first and foremost.
-Complacency becomes more difficult, however, when one considers not only the sporadic groups but also the ``exotic fusion systems" which have been proliferating over the last fifteen years - and for which there are as yet no general organizing principles.
+There are various strategies for explaining away or dismissing these exceptions, and thus the entire enterprise of classifying the finite simple groups may be viewed as a vindication of the outlook which places Lie groups and algebraic groups first and foremost.
+Complacency in the face of these phenomena becomes a bit more difficult when one considers not only the sporadic groups but also the ``exotic fusion systems" which have been proliferating over the last twenty years or so - and for which there are as yet no general organizing principles.